fassko/fassko.github.io/Content/blog/solidity-erc-721.md

 Let's build an NFT ticketing smart contract.

-First, we need to import OpenZepplin ERC-721 contract implementations and conform our smart contract to it.
+First, we must import OpenZepplin ERC-721 contract implementations and conform our smart contract to it.

 ```solidity
 import "@openzeppelin/contracts/token/ERC721/ERC721.sol";